- The opening credits of the movie consist entirely of Lampshade Hanging.

 ) How many times have you heard that

 ) No, I don't think so.
-It seems familiar, doesn't it to you? (cut to a storybook opening
+It sounds familiar, doesn't it to you? (cut to a Storybook Opening

 - The sequence where Chicken Little first warns the town is a veritable goldmine of comedy.
 Highlights include: